 With the right support in the early years of life, girls and boys can grow to reach their full developmental potential – learning, innovating, and accomplishing their goals.
 Studies indicate that every dollar invested in quality early childhood care generates a return of eight dollars over a lifetime.
 Yet, an estimated 250 million children younger than five in low and middle income countries are at risk of falling short of their potential.
 This not only has long-term effects on individuals, but also contributes to the cycle of poverty, inequality, and social exclusion that affects all countries.

-On Monday, May 1, 2017 join Aga Khan Foundation Canada and the Alliance for Human Development for a symposium exploring how tested approaches to early childhood development can be integrated into global development programming and policy.
-Growing gains – Advancing Early Childhood Development will present findings from the recent Lancet series on early childhood development, and illuminate how Canada contributes to advancing this field nationally and globally.
-Join several authors of the Lancet series, other experts, and policymakers for a series of interactive sessions, engaging talks, and stimulating discussion.
+On Monday, May 1, 2017 Aga Khan Foundation Canada and the Alliance for Human Development explored how tested approaches to early childhood development can be integrated into global development programming and policy.
+Growing gains – Advancing Early Childhood Development presented findings from the recent Lancet series on early childhood development, and illuminated how Canada contributes to advancing this field nationally and globally.
+We were joined by several authors of the Lancet series, other experts, and policymakers for a series of interactive sessions, engaging talks, and stimulating discussion.